top of page

 Philosophy equips us with the tools to think critically and have more productive conversations.
 By recognizing fallacies like "whataboutism" and false equivalence, we can avoid misleading arguments and reach sounder conclusions.

 The death penalty debate exemplifies this.
-Understanding the differences between state-sanctioned executions and murder helps us move beyond false equivalences and have a more nuanced conversations regarding ethics.
-In the larger scale, such conversations, when recorded and distributed, influence other people's thoughts as well.
+Understanding the differences between state-sanctioned executions and murder helps us move beyond false equivalences and have a greater nuanced conversations regarding ethics.
+On the larger scale, such conversations, when recorded and distributed, influence other people's thoughts as well.

 As such, as a branch in philosophy, ethics hold a vast potential that could influence the life of many.
 Having a brighter understanding of logic in general can therefore improve that influence for the greater good.

-Ultimately, we have the potential to create a just society through learning from each other and from developing our moral reasoning, which stems from logic and thus not exist in a vacuum.
+Ultimately, we have the potential to create a just society through learning from each other and from developing our moral reasoning, which stems from logic and thus, does not exist in a vacuum.

 This requires a thoughtful approach, and while some of you may disagree, it also requires overcoming our emotional weaknesses.
 Looking at the larger context, and considering long-term results, can help us understand not only the individual but also the collective importance of overcoming our sensitivities.
 The development of an "emotioncracy", after all, can deter us from having a practical exchange of ideas, and thus, deter us from understanding the truth.